John Kuehn

 John Kuehn (born May 26, 1974) is a politician from the state of Nebraska in the Midwestern United States.
 In 2014, he was elected to the Nebraska Legislature, representing a district in the south central part of the state.
 Kuehn is a member of the Republican Party.

 Personal life and professional career

 Kuehn was born on May 26, 1974, in Heartwell, Nebraska.
 He grew up on his family's farm and graduated from high school in Minden in 1992.
 He attended Hastings College, graduating in 1996 with a B.A. in biology; he then studied veterinary medicine at Kansas State University, receiving his D.V.M. in 2000.

 He returned to Nebraska and worked in a group veterinary practice in Hastings from 2000 to 2002.
-He then established his own practice, Kuehn Animal Health.
+He then established his practice, Kuehn Animal Health.
 In addition to the veterinary practice, he raised cattle and quarter horses on his farm near Heartwell.
 In 2004, he took on an additional position, joining the Hastings College faculty as an associate professor of biology.